tkubica12/kubernetes-demo/docs/scaling.md

 In order for scaling to be effective we need to define resources for our pods, namely specify number of CPUs (can beeither full CPU or CPU share like 0.2) and memory.
 This instruct scheduler to place Pods on nodes with enough resources.

 ## Example container
-In order to test reaction on CPU load we will use the following container that generate periodic CPU load (number of seconds as period lenght are configured via environmental variable): https://github.com/tkubica12/cpu-stress-docker
+In order to test reaction on CPU load we will use the following container that generate periodic CPU load (number of seconds as period lenght are configured via environmental variable) with source in folder cpu-stress.

 ## Gathering CPU metrics
 Integrated HPA is using metrics-server to gather CPU load, but scaler can be configured to support customer metrics also.